 Trauma and Healing

 At the time we are experiencing trauma or stress, these reactions may be appropriate, but over time without intervention, they can inhibit and even ambush our ability to create sustained healthy connected relationships and keep our nervous systems in a constant fight/flight/freeze hyper-vigilant state.
-These old and well-used coping mechanisms, often from past relationships or events, become default mechanisms and without even realizing what is happening, the subconscious mind take over and moves the mind and body into a space that changes the ability to openly and honestly interact with others, cause us to struggle with creating and sustaining relationships with our peers, partners, children and even strangers and even hold down a job or sleep.
+These old and well-used coping mechanisms, often from past relationships or events, become default mechanisms and without even realizing what is happening, the subconscious mind takes over and moves the mind and body into a space that changes the ability to openly and honestly interact with others.
+This can cause us to struggle with creating and sustaining relationships with our peers, partners, children and even strangers and hold down a job or sleep.
 Often depression and a feeling of isolation, helplessness, hopelessness and being “stuck” develop and seem insurmountable.
 In situations where abuse continues, clients tend to notice panic attacks, loss of memory, increased heart rate and blood pressure, insomnia, stomach pain and headaches.

 The good news is that the brain is incredibly malleable.
 It can heal and learn better coping mechanisms and learn appropriate responses to stimulus.
 With help from a qualified licensed therapist, the brain of the client can create new nuero-pathways that lead to healthier and more appropriate responses to stimulus in our environment, aid in creating and sustaining healthy relationships, re-connect to intuition and creativity and even develop the ability to allow our nervous systems to rest and relax.
 This re-connection to self has been described as a light coming on and a sense of weight being lifted.
 The symptoms of anxiety and depression gradually lessen and eventually can disappear altogether.